About Us

 How do I apply?

-Applications are open for the 2024 season.
+Applications are open for the 2025 season.
 Email your details to employment@tukino.org

 Do I need eligibility to work in New Zealand?

-A valid working visa is required.
+For our full-time roles a valid working visa is required.
 In some cases we may be apply to sponsor an applicant but only if we have not been able to recruit for that role from existing candidates with eligibility to work in New Zealand.

 Accommodation options.